Ready to create your cyber security roadmap (aka IT security roadmap)? You may be wondering how to get started.

 Which Degree Is Best for Cyber Security?

-If you already have some technical knowledge and just need formal training to make yourself more employable, then taking classes online can help fill in some of the gaps in your education and build up your resume.
+Do you already have some technical knowledge and just need formal training to make yourself more employable?
+Then taking classes online will fill in some of the gaps in your education and build up your resume.

-But if your goal is to become an expert who can lead large teams of people in industry or go into research for major corporations or government agencies, then maybe earning one of the coveted master’s or doctoral degrees is best for building up the skills needed for such high-level positions.
+But if your goal is to become an expert who leading large teams of people in industry or go into research for major corporations or government agencies, then earning one of the coveted master’s or doctoral degrees is best for building up the skills needed for such high-level positions.

-If you’re asking what type of degree is needed to be successful, then any Cybersecurity or IT degree (cybersecurity, networking engineering, computer science, information systems management, etc.) will get you started on the right track for learning about cyber.
+What type of degree is needed to be successful?
+Any Cybersecurity or IT degree will get you started on the right track for learning about cyber.

 To put it another way, there’s no such thing as the “best” degree for cyber security!